Drunella/bt3-easyflash/README.md

 # Bugs

-I wanted to have a working version with music as fast as possible.
-I did not test it thoroughly.
+I did not test the game thoroughly.
+A lot of functionality is unknown to me and therefore I do not know if I missed important parts of code to convert.